ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## Normalized Paths

-A Normalized Path is a canonical representation of the location of a node in a value and uniquely identifies the node in the value.
+A Normalized Path is a minimal representation of the location of a node in a value which uniquely identifies the node in the value.
 Specifically, a Normalized Path is a JSONPath query with restricted syntax (defined below), e.g., `$['book'][3]`, which when applied to the value results in a nodelist consisting